raghuldav/XGBoost-NN-for-Airbnb/README.md

 Drops rows with missing price.

-Parsing of bathrooms (bathrooms_text)
+Parsing of bathrooms is done (using bathrooms_text)

-Retrieves numeric values from text, such as "1.5 baths" back to 1.5.
+Retrieves and conversion numeric values (numbers basically) from each and every text in the data.

 Missing values are imputed with the median.